Eyevinn/dash-mpd/README.md

 One such contribution comes from matching attributes which is done in a linear fashion.
 Some benchmark tests are included in the `mpd/mpd_test.go` file.

-## Commits and ChangeLog
+## Commits, ChangeLog

 This project aims to follow Semantic Versioning and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-There is a manual [ChangeLog](CHANGELOG.md).
+There is a manual [ChangeLog](CHANGELOG.md) that should be updated with each commit.

+With making a local git commit, this project uses [pre-commit hooks][precmt].
-It uses pre-commit hooks, so you need python3 installed and run `make prepare` got create a Python virtual env at `.venv` and then do `source .venv/bin/activate` in your shell in order to activate that virtual environment and get the `pre-commit` mechanism to work.
+You therefor need Python3 installed and run `make prepare` to create a Python virtual envinvorment at `.venv` and then run `source .venv/bin/activate` in your shell in order to activate that virtual environment to get the [pre-commit`][precmt] mechanism to work.

 ## License